-Firstly, Ignoring the way I am wired was a bad move.
+Firstly, ignoring the way I am wired was a bad move.
 Being more on the sensitive, empathic side of the human spectrum, I don’t excel in all things death and destruction.
-And, what did I devote my life to?
+And what did I devote my life to?
 Professions of unrelenting death and destruction.
-To be fair, when I was a young man, nineteen, twenty, I hadn’t clue what all this was, what it meant or what impact it would have later on my life.
+To be fair, when I was a young man, nineteen, twenty, I hadn’t a clue what all this was, what it meant or what impact it would have later on my life.

 Like what you are reading?
 Try Back On the Saddle Again.

 Turns out, that being empathic and fine-tuned to the needs and pains of others is like fire.
-While in stark contrast, the emergency services and long-term care profession are like water; they simply don’t mix.
-Although it may seem counter-intuitive to be wired to help and have a helping profession destroy you, I can assure you, it can and it does.
-It all dependant on the way one is wired and the helping profession they choose.
+While in stark contrast, the emergency services and long-term care profession are like water, they simply don’t mix.
+Although it may seem counter-intuitive to be wired to help and have a helping profession destroy you, I can assure you, it can, and it does.
+It all depends on the way one is wired and the helping profession they choose.

 “We are being invaded by PTSD!”